Перейти до вмісту

 Success Checklist:

-• You have successfully initialized a foundational model utilizing both standard LoRA and DoRA methodologies in code.
+• You have successfully initialized a model with both standard LoRA and DoRA configurations.

-• You have empirically verified through printed logs that DoRA introduces a precisely calculated, slight parameter overhead.
+• You have empirically verified through printed output that DoRA introduces a precisely calculated, slight parameter overhead compared to standard LoRA.

-• You mathematically understand that this exact parameter overhead stems strictly from the isolated magnitude vector mm dynamically adjusting weights.
+• You mathematically understand that this exact parameter overhead stems strictly from the isolated magnitude vectors m that independently control per-feature scaling.

-• You have successfully built a programmatic simulation thoroughly verifying the exact column-wise normalization step that rigorously decouples direction from magnitude updates in PyTorch.
+• You have built a programmatic simulation that thoroughly verifies the column-wise normalization step is correctly decoupling direction from magnitude updates in PyTorch.